madhuraut/MS331_Age-of-Ultron/README.md

 Actions beigng recognised are:
 [Kick, punch, sit, squat, stand, wave, walk, jump, run]
 ### 7. Gait Recognition

+We are able to extract gait signature from the skeletal data given by OpenPose and then further classify these gait signatures using SVM classifier.
+But currently we are heighly overfitting on the training data.
+We are trying our best to come up with the model that generalises better and thus can be used in real-time.
 ### 8. Person-Weapon detection and Tracking
 We are able to detect persons and weapons present in the video ferame using YOLOv3.
 The bounding box of each person is associated with his/her name using Face Frecognition module.
 These detections along with thier preper lables from both face Recognition and YOLO are paased to DeepSort Tracking.